Neck Assessment Tool

 People with Motor Neurone Disease (MND) often develop weak neck muscles, leading to pain, restricted movement and problems with swallowing, breathing and communication.
 Ideally, a neck collar would help alleviate these.
 However, neck collars currently available are of limited use for people with MND and often rejected by patients.
 The same is true for patients with neck weakness due to other conditions.

-The Head-Up project is a 2 year study funded by the National Institute for Health Research's Invention for Innovation, or i4i, programme with a budget of £400k.
+The Head-Up project is a 2-year study funded by the National Institute for Health Research's Invention for Innovation, or i4i, programme with a budget of £400k.
 Its principal aim is to develop a novel neck orthosis for neck weakness that supports whilst allowing freedom to move without negatively impacting quality of life.
-The research is a collaboration between clinicians, engineers, creative designers, patients and carer who will be working closely together is a co-design process.
+The research is a collaboration between clinicians, engineers, creative designers, patients and carers who will be working closely together in a co-design process.
 Manufacturers will be brought into this process at a later date.
 Ethical approval has been granted where necessary for all participatory elements.

 The co-design process will inherently elicit subjective views.
 As such, prior to starting this work package, it was considered necessary to create a measure for this subjectivity and to give the design team a greater empathetic understanding of the inadequacies of current provision for this user group.
 This has been achieved by a combined clinical comfort assessment and engineering simulation.